 May 10 — Maryland sportsbooks see $26.9 million of handle in April

 The $26.9 million figure is the second-lowest full-month handle among Maryland sportsbooks since retail sports betting launched in December 2021.
-The collective hold percentage was reported by state officials at 10.5%.
+State officials reported the collective hold percentage at 10.5%.

 May 3 — Caesars CEO ‘skeptical’ Maryland launches mobile sports betting in 2022